yeekangc/cloud-pak-for-applications/README.md

 2. User Microservice

 #### How will we do that?
-We will put Admin services in one project and User into another and deploy it on central repo (github) both will have their own dependencies and run independtly .
-Below architecture diagram explan everything pretty clearly , don't worry if it doesn't make sense to you right now after next few steps you will learn and understand how to do that.
+We will put Admin services in one project and User into another and deploy it on the central repo (Github) both will have their own dependencies and run independently.
+Below architecture diagram explain everything pretty clearly, don't worry if it doesn't make sense to you right now after the next few steps you will learn and understand how to do that.

 ![GitHub Logo](images/micro.png)

 ### 3. Install Codewind in Visual Studio to create microservices test and deploy to github
-Once we have decided which service needs to be converted into micro-services ,initialize codewind in our visual studio that will help us to do local development , testing services and containerizing it.
+Once we have decided which service needs to be converted into micro-services, initialize codewind in our visual studio that will help us to do local development, testing services and containerizing it.
 Please follow the below steps to work with codewind:

 1. Open VisualStudio.
 2. On left select Extensions and search for Codewind.